NethServer/ns8-docs/log_server.rst

 application.

 Once the form is saved, the export procedure begins.
-After a few minutes, logs will be available at https://naradmin.nethesis.it/.
+After a few minutes, the cluster security logs will be available at https://naradmin.nethesis.it/.

+Only security logs are forwarded to the Cloud Log Manager.
+To forward the full log stream, which may generate considerable data, refer to :ref:`syslog-section`.

 .. rubric:: Footnotes